Sony CFO to lead entertainment-electronic giant as president

 AP Business Writer

-TOKYO (AP) — Sony appointed a veteran executive as its president Thursday to lead the Japanese electronics and entertainment conglomerate through times of change.
+TOKYO (AP) — Sony appointed a veteran executive as its president Thursday to lead the Japanese electronics and entertainment conglomerate through changing times, and reported a decline in its profit in the last quarter.

-Hiroki Totoki, Sony’s chief financial officer, will become the president and COO, Sony Corp. said in a statement.
+Hiroki Totoki, Sony’s chief financial officer, will become its president and COO, Sony Corp. said in a statement.

 Kenichiro Yoshida remains chairman and chief executive, signaling continuity at the Tokyo-based maker of PlayStation game machines, Bravia TVs and Spider-Man movies.